hyperledger/indy-hipe/text/protocols/template.md

 ### "Roles" under "Tutorial"

+>See [this note](parties-roles-participants.md) for definitions of the terms "party", "role", and "participant".

 The "Roles" subsection comes next in a protocol HIPE.
 It gives a formal name to each role in the protocol, says who and how many can play each role, and describes constraints associated with those roles (e.g., "You can only issue